 Dissemination through related networks.
 MOLTO dissemination efforts will benefit from close cooperation with expected activities of T4ME (Technologies for the Multilingual European Information Society) Network of Excellence.
 T4ME language resource infrastructure will be used as a primary channel for distribution of open source tools and resources developed by MOLTO.

-MOLTO will use opportunities to organize joint events, presentations, online and printed publications and other activities that will be possible in the T4ME NoE framework.
+MOLTO will use opportunities to organize joint events, presentations, online and printed publications and other activities that will be possible in the T4ME NoE framework and within the META-Net Initiatives such as META-Share.